How to Become a Dietitian

 What Education Do Dietitians Need?

 RD is a credential the Academy of Nutrition and Dietetics grants to graduates of college programs approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-If you want to have that designation—valuable when job searching because it indicates to prospective employers that you have met certain standards—you will also have to do an ACEND-accredited six to 12-month supervised internship and pass an exam.
+If you want to have that designation—valuable when job searching because it indicates that you have met certain standards—you will also have to do an ACEND-accredited six to 12-month supervised internship and pass an exam.
 To maintain the RD credential, you will have to complete continuing professional education requirements throughout your career.

 Before beginning coursework in your major, whether it's culinary nutrition, dietetics, or foods and nutrition, you will have to fulfill your school's general education requirements.
 This includes taking science, social science, and humanities classes.